Food Foreplay Tips (That Would Make Even Christian Grey Jealous)

-Though we get some exhilarating new insights into the erotic scenes that we know and love, we also learn more about Christian's tangled relationships with Elena, Leila, and his mother, as well as greater understanding of how a 27-year-old got that damn rich.
+Though we get some exhilarating new insights into the sexy scenes that we know and love, we also learn more about Christian's tangled relationships with Elena, Leila, and his mother, as well as greater understanding of how a 27-year-old got that damn rich.

 More specifically, a carton of Ben and Jerry's, and a chicken stir fry.